My Blog Page

 FLORAL COLLAGE 4.17.21

 Who knew how green and semi-lush a desert could be?
 At least here in the Valley area of Arizona surrounding Phoenix and neighboring towns.
-I have always been a Spring and Summer Girl, whether I was living in New York City, Seattle Washington or here in Arizona.
-I take walks and enjoy the warmth, sunsets, crickets, birds, bunnies and an occasional baby lizard.
+I have always been a Spring and Summer Girl, whether I was living in New York City, Seattle or here in Mesa.
+I take walks and enjoy the warmth, sunsets, crickets, quails, bunnies and an occasional baby lizard.
 It's marvelous how diverse Nature is (and one type of flower doesn't pick on another type of flower based on it's species, size or color...yay!)
 On one half-hour walk, I took all of these fun photos and decided to create a collage.
 There are several cacti blooming around town as well.
 I sometimes forget how many plants, flowers, trees and shrubs do great here, even under super hot conditions if well cared-for...(translation: well-WATERED).

 I hope to add some colorful plants to my outdoor spaces, but until then I'm enjoying what I see around the neighborhood.
 Flowers and plants are plentiful, beautiful and inspiring to see.

 CBGB & OMFUG 3.6.21